JuliaPlots/UnicodePlots.jl/README.md

 ![Blending Colors](doc/img/braille.png)

-At the moment there are two types of Canvas implemented:
+At the moment there are few types of Canvas implemented:

   - **BrailleCanvas**:
     This type of canvas is probably the one with the highest resolution for Unicode plotting.
 It essentially uses the Unicode characters of the [Braille](https://en.wikipedia.org/wiki/Braille) symbols as pixel.
 This effectively turns every character into 8 pixels that can individually be manipulated using binary operations.

+  - **DensityCanvas**:
+    Unlike the BrailleCanvas the density canvas does not simple mark a "pixel" as set.
+Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
+Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.

-  - **BarplotCanvas**:
+  - **BarplotGraphics**:
-    This canvas is special in that it does not support any pixel manipulation.
+    This graphics area is special in that it does not support any pixel manipulation.
 It is essentially the barplot without decorations but the numbers.
 It does only support one method `addRow!` which allows the user to add additional bars to the canvas

 ## Todo